 - Don’t click it -- Don’t open it

 - If you have to -- check the URL or attachment at virustotal.com.
 Virustotal uses the collective power of dozens of antivirus products to check attachments and websites for malware.
 If anything shows up as suspicious, don’t open it.

 Virtual Private Network (VPN):

 - VPN provides a way to get a campus address

 - If you can’t access an application, try the campus VPN

 - Student Affairs and the Library have their own VPNs

 - Get started from the campus VPN page

 Zoom is a great tool, but criminals like to use it to cause problems.
-There are steps that you can take to use Zoom productively and securely.
-You can find more information here.
+You can find more information to take steps to use Zoom productively and securely.